megmcca/lammps/doc/src/fix_nh.rst

 atom velocities.
 E.g. to apply the thermostat only to atoms within a spatial :doc:`region <region>`, or to remove the center-of-mass velocity from a group of atoms, or to remove the x-component of velocity from the calculation.

-This is not done by default, but only if the :doc:`fix_modify
+Bias removal is not done by default, but only if the :doc:`fix_modify
 <fix_modify>` command is used to assign a temperature compute to this
 fix that includes such a bias term.
 See the doc pages for individual :doc:`compute temp commands <compute>` to determine which ones include